Once you have your visa

 How long your visa will be valid

-If you think you are not given the correct length of time to complete your course, in the first instance you should contact the visa post at which your application was made.
+If you think you have not been given the correct length of time after your course, in the first instance, you should contact the visa post at which your application was made.

 Any request for amendment should be submitted to the Home Office within 10 days of receiving your Biometric Residence Permit (BRP).
 Contact Student Connect as soon as possible after you arrive if you have a problem.